 Trucking Insurance Coverages

 Trucking insurance consists of a series of insurance policies used by trucking businesses, owner operators, companies that use trucks, and independent truck drivers.
 It gives financial and legal protection from property damage and bodily injury.
 It also covers cargo and trucking equipment.
-Trucking insurance covers you while transporting products, materials, animals, or customers.
+Truck driver insurance covers you while transporting products, materials, animals, or customers.
 The type of insurance you need will depend on the type of truck your drivers use, the experience they have, and the types of goods you carry.
 And it’s very important for any trucking business to have.

 Trucking insurance covers truck drivers and businesses that use trucks.
 It typically includes commercial truck insurance along with a bunch of other tailored coverages that protect the business and its drivers.